CCE Research Lab

 The CCE research laboratory “Ceramics as an experience” is developing a specific program within a research residency and provides students with an opening to innovative manufacturing techniques.

-Ceramics as Experience, the research laboratory of the National School of Art and Design of Limoges, is developing a specific program within a research residency and provides students involved in the ceramics course with an opening towards innovative manufacturing techniques.
+Ceramics as Experience, the research laboratory of the National School of Art and Design in Limoges, develops a specific program within a research residency and provides students with

 A center of expertise, the lab aims to be a place of innovation and free experimentation between digital worlds and traditional techniques.
 The challenge is to encourage the meeting between artists, theorists, teachers, students, technicians around ideas, gestures and tools.
 Digital technology participates in this reflection, integrating the 3D modeling phase and its printing applications into the design stage.

-Going beyond the type, the model, the norm imposed by tradition, creating different works thus presupposes an obstinate rigor which must play on the usual, the current, the standard, to surprise the creators and the spectators.
+imposed by tradition, creating different works thus requires an obstinate rigor which must play with the usual, the current, the standard, in order to surprise creators and spectators.

 Ceramics, glass and new technologies at the CIAV in Meisenthal